onoltde/About-OnoltDe/README.md

-# Title
+# About - Onolt De

-- I am a computer science student.
+- I am a computer science student from NTU.
+I am a freshman this year.